Dental Sealants and Fluoride

 Q: When can children use fluoride toothpaste?

 A: The protocol has changed.
 So important is fluoride to dental health that once teeth have erupted, fluoride toothpaste, used in very small amounts by the parents, should be used.
 The best way to care for your children’s first teeth, and tips for helping your child remain dentally healthy, are important topics to discuss with Drs.
-Hochberg, Diora and To.
+Hochberg and Diora.

 Q: Does drinking water provide adequate amounts of fluoride?